inbzar/docs/apps/docs/content/modules/taxes/inclusive-pricing.md

 ---
-description: 'Learn what tax-inclusive pricing is and how it works in Medusa.
+description: 'Learn what tax-inclusive pricing is and how it works in InBzar.
 Tax-inclusive pricing allows merchants to set the final prices for products and shipping options regardless of what tax rate is applicable for the customer.'
 ---

 # Tax Inclusive Pricing

-In this document, you’ll learn how tax-inclusive pricing works in Medusa.
+In this document, you’ll learn how tax-inclusive pricing works in InBzar.

 :::note

 Tax Inclusive Pricing is currently in beta mode and guarded by a feature flag.
 To use Tax-Inclusive Pricing either:

 1. Enable the `MEDUSA_FF_TAX_INCLUSIVE_PRICING` environment variable;
-2. Or enable the `tax_inclusive_pricing` key in the Medusa backend's settings.
+2. Or enable the `tax_inclusive_pricing` key in the InBzar backend's settings.

 You can learn more about enabling it in the [feature flags](../../development/feature-flags/toggle.md) documentation.